About Me – originally posted Feb. 27, 2013

 Our Movement Disorder Program is blessed by the generosity of an anonymous sponsor who’s endowment funds all the exercise classes (4 land and 1 water exercise classes per week), art therapy classes, Introduction to Parkinson’s classes for newly diagnosed, monthly support meetings at two locations, newsletter, and dinner with doctor evenings a few times a year.
 All of the above is offered free to people with Parkinson’s in the area.
 It is “best in class!”
 I am truly fortunate to be able to have this program so close and to participate in it.

-I have been writing poetry for about two years now.
+I have been writing poetry for about several years now.
 My writing comes from needing to get my feelings and emotions out of my head.
 This helps me frame up and clarify all the emotions and thoughts colliding and crashing into each other in my head.
 Initially, I started writing about my anger, frustration and fear I had about Parkinson’s.
 Over time, my writing transitioned, focusing on other aspects of life that I enjoy, or observe, or think about; such as a word or phrase I find interesting.
 Some are very personal and were written and intended just for me; but now I would like to share them.
 Some poems have meter and rhyme, others free style.
 It just depends on how I feel about the subject when I’m writing.

 I joined a writers’ group at the public library, where I share my poetry and receive feedback from other writers, helping me to improve.
 I even read one of my poems for an on-line segment of the library’s writers’ group magazine.
 That really stretched my comfort zone!
 I submitted my poem “White Weather Inhabitants” in Illinois State Poetry Contest for Emerging Poets in 2013.
 I did not win, but it was something I never dreamed I would do, and it was exciting just the same!
 An update, I haven’t been attending for some time as I was working on my blog setting it up.
 I intend to start going again.